Now you have received your "501(c)(3)" letter from the IRS....

 1. Loose Ends

-Public Charities Unit: Either file Form PCUREG-1 to register, or CPC-54 if you are exempt.
+Public Charities Unit: Useful to read the state's handbook on obligations.
+The Dept. of Consumer protection page explains that you must either file an Initial Registration Form to register initially ($50), or Exemption Certificate CPC-54 (free) if you are exempt.
+You can do it online if you prefer but you have to create a login and password and all that jazz-- the page has links.
 Many exemptions apply; organizations that (a) receive less than $50,000 gross per year from "solicitations", and (b) do not use a paid solicitor, are exempt and file CPC-54.
 Two officers must sign these forms.
-Read the instructions for more on exemptions.
 BY THE WAY -- if you do interactive online donations, or if you actively solicit in other states, you may have to register there too.
-Get forms (site under construction); read about the "online" issue and the "Charleston Principles" .....
+Get forms; read about the "online" issue and the "Charleston Principles" .....

 Other Exemptions.

 • Property Tax.
 Property tax exemption is more complicated; you don't get it automatically and it usually starts on the NEXT grand list after your acquire the property.
 The "grand list" is when property gets valued by the town -- October 1st.
-You can read the complicated statutes; most organizations will have to file Form M-3 every 4 years with the assessor.
-(This form is provided here as a "fill-in.")
+You can read the complicated statutes, particularly section 12-81(7); most organizations will have to file Form M-3 or this M-3 a similar form upon formation and then every 4 years (with 1965 as the first year, so for example, 2013 is a quadrennial filing year) - with the assessor.
+(This form is provided here as a "fill-in" -- check to make sure it is still current and appropriate for your town.)
 Property tax may apply to things like office equipment as well as real estate and automobiles!

 • There are more taxes and more exemptions.
 Check with the Department of Revenue Services about any other exemptions, such as exemptions from collecting sales tax.
 These rules change constantly.